rickstaa/stable-learning-control/docs/source/usage/algorithms/lac.rst

 As a result, in the LAC algorithm, the loss function now increases the probability of actions that cause the system to be close to the equilibrium or reference value while decreasing the likelihood of actions that drive the system away from these values.
-The :math:`a_{3}c` `quadratic regularisation`_ term is used to ensure that the mean cost is positive.
-The :math:`\lambda` term represents the Lyapunov Lagrange multiplier and is responsible for weighting the relative importance of the stability condition.
+The :math:`a_{3}c` `quadratic regularisation`_ term ensures that the mean cost is positive.
+The :math:`\lambda` term represents the
+Lyapunov Lagrange multiplier and is responsible for weighting the relative importance of the stability condition.
 Similar to the entropy Lagrange multiplier :math:`\alpha` used in the :ref:`SAC <sac>` algorithm this term is updated by

 .. math::

     \lambda \leftarrow \max(0, \lambda + \delta \bigtriangledown_{\lambda}J(\lambda)))

 where :math:`\delta` is the learning rate.
-This is done to constraint the average Lyapunov value during training.
+This is done to constrain the average Lyapunov value during training.

 .. _`quadratic regularisation`: https://proceedings.neurips.cc/paper/2019/file/0a4bbceda17a6253386bc9eb45240e25-Paper.pdf
 .. _`Lyapunov stable system`: https://en.wikipedia.org/wiki/Lyapunov_stability
 .. _`Lyapunov critic function`: https://en.wikipedia.org/wiki/Lyapunov_function
 .. _`entropy`: https://en.wikipedia.org/wiki/Entropy_(information_theory)

 Quick Fact
 ----------